hornbuck/spring-hackathon-23/README.md

-# The Game of Music
+# Super Beaver Bros: An AI Adventure

 Welcome!
 In this game you will select 1 of 4 sprites: beavy, who is our own OSU mascot, a turtle, a university of oregon duck, or a dangerous looking mountain lion!